Ivan Coyote: Writing

-Coyote has written eleven books: one with Press Gang Publishers and ten with Arsenal Pulp Press.
+Coyote has written thirteen books: one with Press Gang Publishers, one with Penguin Random House, and eleven with Arsenal Pulp Press.
 Common themes in their work involve identity, gender, community, and class.

-Coyote's first book, Boys Like Her (Press Gang Publishers, 1998), was adapted from a live show that was performed by their theater troop, Taste This.
+Coyote's first book, Boys Like Her (Press Gang Publishers, 1998), was adapted from a live show that was performed by their theater troupe, Taste This.

-Close to Spiderman (Arsenal Pulp Press, 2000) and One Man's Trash (Arsenal Pulp Press, 2002) are both collections of stories told by Coyote's grandmother and written by Coyote.
+Close to Spiderman (Arsenal Pulp Press, 2000) and One Man's Trash (Arsenal Pulp Press, 2002) are both collections of stories told by Coyote's grandmother and transcribed by Coyote.

 Missed Her (Arsenal Pulp Press, 2010) is another book of compiled short stories.
 The works were first published in columns with Xtra Vancouver.

-One in Every Crowd (Arsenal Pulp Press, 2012) is an anthology of Coyote's work that was put together by the request of high school teachers and librarians who wanted to share Coyote's writing with students.
+One in Every Crowd (Arsenal Pulp Press, 2012) is an anthology of Coyote's work that was put together at the request of high school teachers and librarians who wanted to share Coyote's writing with students.
 Without more mature parts of their writing, their works could be accepted by school administration and parents.
 It was specifically composed for queer youth.

-Tomboy Survival Guide (Arsenal Pulp Press, 2016), has won the Stonewall Book Award Honor—an award given to outstanding LGBT literature—and has been long-listed for the BC National Award for Canadian Non-Fiction in 2017.
+Tomboy Survival Guide (Arsenal Pulp Press, 2016) was a Stonewall Book Award Honor Book and was longlisted for the 2017 British Columbia's National Award for Canadian Non-Fiction.

-Rebent Sinner (Arsenal Pulp Press, 2019) is a collection of stories and personal essays that has been favourably received.
+Rebent Sinner (Arsenal Pulp Press, 2019) is a collection of stories and personal essays that was favourably received.
 Coyote toured in 2019 with musician Sarah MacDougall, performing selections from the book along with music.
+The book was the inaugural winner of the Jim Deva Prize for Writing that Provokes from the BC and Yukon Book Prizes in 2020.

 Care Of (Penguin Random House, 2021) is a collection of communications Coyote has received from audience members and the responses they have written in return.